dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/deadline.md

 ### Setting a grace period

 If you want to give some extra time for people who started a response before the deadline to finish it after it has passed, you can add a grace period.
-Click the &ldquo;Add grace period for drafts&rdquo; link below &ldquo;Clear deadline,&rdquo; and select a date and time.
+Press the &ldquo;Add grace period for drafts&rdquo; button below &ldquo;Clear deadline,&rdquo; and select a date and time.

 ![Adding a grace period.](../images/deadline_2.png)